k0sproject/k0smotron/docs/capi-use-oci-registry.md

 Configuring the `K0sControlPlane` to pull k0s from an OCI registry is straightforward. **The only requirement is that the machine being bootstrapped needs Oras CLI installed**.
 You can achieve this in two ways:

-- By using `.preStartCommands` to install the Oras CLI on the machine before pulling the binary.
+- By using `.preK0sCommands` to install the Oras CLI on the machine before pulling the binary.
 - By using a machine image with the Oras CLI pre-installed.

 ```yaml